tdaylan/assos/README.md

-# LBIT
+# LBIT (Low surface BrIghtness with TESS)

-Low surface BrIghtness with TESS
+LBIT is a pipeline to study low surface brightness features in the TESS data.